jollygoodcode/twemoji/README.md

 - [ ] Refactor emoji map generation
 - [ ] Add documentation on how to import new emoji sets
+- [ ] Add validator for the combined set at CDN

 ## Twemoji Gem and twemoji.js versions